And just in case you may want to try the red version, Pork Chile Colorado!! https://pinaenlacocina.com/asado-de-puerco-chile-colorado/

 - 1 head of garlic

-- *Handful of chopped cilantro plus more for garnish
+- large handful of chopped cilantro plus more for garnish

 - In a large pot, combine the pork butt, with half of the white onion, half of the head of garlic, 1 1/2 teaspoons of salt and enough water to cover pork.
 Cover and cook at a low simmer for 2 1/2 to 3 hours, until pork is tender.

-- While the pork is cooking, preheat your oven to 400 degrees F. On a shallow baking sheet, combine tomatillos, all peppers, remaining half of onion and remaining garlic(unpeeled).
-Roast for 10 minutes on one side, turn and roast for another 10 minutes.
+- While the pork is cooking, preheat broiler to high.
+On a shallow baking sheet, with a wire rack, add the tomatillos, peppers, remaining half of onion and remaining garlic(unpeeled).
+Broil for 15 minutes, turning over halfway through cooking time.
 Remove the garlic after the first 10 minutes.
 Remove pan from heat, cover w/ a clean kitchen towel and let cool for 10 minutes.

-- After 10 minutes, peel, seed and slice the New Mexico peppers and Poblano peppers into strips(set the poblanos aside). peel the garlic.
-In the blender, combine New Mexico peppers, 2 jalapenos, onion, garlic, tomatillos, cilantro and about 1 cup of broth(once pork is done).
-Blend until smooth, taste for salt and set aside.
+- After 10 minutes, remove skins from the Anaheim peppers.
+Peel skins from the poblanos and slice them into thin strips.
+Set aside.
+Dice 2 jalapeños and set aside.
+In the blender, combine Anaheim peppers, 2 whole jalapenos, onion, peeled garlic, tomatillos, cilantro and about 1 cup of pork broth.
+Blend on high until smooth, taste for salt and set aside.

 […] For this version of pork chile verde.
 I added potatoes!!
 If you want to see this variation, click here!
 Verde […]